Dart-o-s/aos_fc/plan.md

     [ ] SB Look at this:
         dependencies:
             re_editor: ^0.0.3

+    [X] DONE 2025-05-07 11:35 fix double snicker/snackbar about add and edit

+    [ ] OPEN give file system permissions needed to copy assets to the work forlder

+    [ ] Code Generator - just write the menus and buttons, and generate a skelleton and backend for that first throw, mapping direct to controllers, second throw, mapping it to an eventbus and controllers listen

 ### delayed
     [ ] clean up the stayed around methods working on the FlashCard List, e.g. fix $ Delete etc.